Harry Kane finally became England’s all-time top goalscorer with his strike in a 2-1 win against Italy.

 2. Harry Kane

-Kane rising to fifth in the list of England’s all-time top goalscorer is impressive enough, but doing so in just 64 caps is just incredible.
-As is the fact he’s level with Gary Lineker as the Three Lions’ top scorer at major tournaments, netting six times to win the World Cup Golden Boot in 2018 and another four times at the Euros this summer.
+Kane rising to the top of the list of England’s all-time top goalscorers is impressive enough, but doing so in just 81 caps is just incredible.
+As is the fact he surpassed Gary Lineker as the Three Lions’ top scorer at major tournaments in Qatar, netting 12 times across World Cups and European Championships.

 Sure, being England’s primary penalty taker helps, especially with Gareth Southgate’s men being so good at drawing fouls in the box.
 But then, he’s only the penalty taker because he’s that good at striking a ball.